rali9000/rali.cc/README.md

 * Some images from the following categories on the art page are missing some info
   * Traditional Art -> (Media, Dates)
   * Digital Art -> (Links)
+* Some links on the contact page do not direct you to the correct page
+  * Instagram
+  * LinkedIn

 ### Version History:
 * <a href="https://github.com/rali9000/rali.cc/tree/rali.cc-v2"> Version 2.0 </a>